 The Assets and Liabilities Committee is a standing committee of the Board.
-The Board has determined that except for Guillermo Güémez García, all members of the Assets and Liabilities Committee are independent directors.
-The current members of the Assets and Liabilities Committee are Mario Covo (Chairman), Herminio Blanco, Guillermo Güémez García, William Dick Hayes and João Carlos de Nobrega Pecego.
+The Board has determined that all members of the Assets and Liabilities Committee are independent directors.
+The current members of the Assets and Liabilities Committee are Guillermo Güémez García (Chairman), Mario Covo, William Dick Hayes, João Carlos de Nóbrega Pecego and Manuel Sánchez González.